Praise

 I have been reading Melissa’s poetry—one poem every other Sunday—for more than a decade now, with pleasure, and with admiration for her dedication, artistry, and skill.
 I suspect she is her own toughest critic, and that is how it should be.
 She’s good: her word choices are good, her lines lean, no lardy modifiers.
 She’s a poet.
 I’m glad to have her as a friend.

-—Roland Sodowsky, author of AWP Award Winner Things We Lose
+—Roland Sodowsky, AWP Award Winner Things We Lose